 Simply put, your loved ones are entitled to protection.
 If you suspect abuse or neglect, the lawyers at the Noll Law Office are happy to meet with you to provide a free initial consultation.
 The local, central Illinois attorneys have an office in Springfield, Illinois, directly across the street from the courthouse.
 The Noll Law Office attorneys are experienced and will not hand off your file to a newly graduated associate lawyer or paralegal to process.
-The law firm is from the community, for the community.
+Their law firm is from the community, for the community.
 Consult an experienced nursing home abuse attorney from the Noll Law Office if you think your loved one is a victim.
 The firm does not charge a fee unless it is able to successfully obtain a settlement or a jury verdict against the nursing home.

 How Do I Choose the Best Nursing Home Abuse Lawyer for Me?

 Attorneys Sarah Noll and Daniel Noll are fifth-generation Springfield attorneys who believe strongly in treating their neighbors like neighbors.
 You will work with experienced personal injury attorneys directly throughout the litigation process.
-They are experienced in looking through medical records and nursing home policies to use the nursing homes own practice and procedures to verify if the facility even followed its own internal practices in providing care to your loved one.
+They are experienced in looking through medical records and nursing home policies to use the nursing home’s own practice and procedures to verify if the facility even followed its own internal practices in providing care to your loved one.

 Do My Loved One’s Nursing Home Abuse or Neglect Symptoms Mean I Have a Case?

-Retaining an experienced nursing home attorney will help you to make sense of the medical records, agency investigative reports, and governing law, so that at minimum, you can make informed decisions on moving forward with a potential case and deciding whether to file a claim for abuse and neglect.
+Retaining an experienced nursing home attorney will help you to make sense of the medical records, agency investigative reports, and governing law so that at minimum, you can make informed decisions on moving forward with a potential case and deciding whether to file a claim for abuse and neglect.
 Nursing home cases can involve elder abuse, financial exploitation, negligent hiring practices, violations of the Nursing Home Care Act, medical malpractice, breach of contract, or wrongful death and survival actions, depending on the facts and circumstances of your loved one’s case.